jopadan/ilbtools/README.md

 Converts the Image Library format for Age of Wonders 1 to a set of PNGs

 ## dumpilb
-Dump information of ILB (Image Library format) to stdout
+Dumps information of ILB (Image Library format) files to stdout

+## aowpatch
+This *unofficial* patch for Age of Wonders 1.36 tentatively fixes the "Exception during MapViewer.ShowScene" error that can be seen when running AoW on Windows 8 and above, or under Wine on Linux.

 ## Links